 Lofts

-Capping off our list of best TaylorMade irons is the P790-UDI.
+Capping off our list of the best TaylorMade irons ever is the P790-UDI.
 The utility driving iron offers a reliable alternative to a driver and fairway woods off the tee.

 I mentioned earlier that the sweet spot is 60% larger in the 2021 P790 irons compared to the original model.
-This remains the case for the P790 2-iron and ensures reduced side spin and consistent ball speed for greater accuracy off the tee.
+This remains the case for the P790 2-iron, ensuring reduced side spin and consistent ball speed for greater accuracy off the tee.

 Budget